juvalen/mb-checker/DOCKER.md

 # Bookmark cleansing R4.0
-This is a simple command line utility to weed your good old bookmark file.
+his is a simple docker image to weed your good old bookmark file.
+See code details in README.md.

 Scan image has been created with:

-`$ docker build -f Dockerfile.scan -t juvalen/scanjson .`
+`$ docker build -f Dockerfile.scan -t solarix/scanjson .`

 To run it create an empty directory and copy there Bookmarks file, also create there work_dir/.
 Then run docker:

-`$ docker run --rm -v $(pwd)/work_dir:/app/work_dir juvalen/scanjson`
+`$ docker run --rm -v $(pwd)/work_dir:/app/work_dir solarix/scanjson`

 ALL.urk will appear in work_dir/ in same folder, which contains a flat list of original URLs and their http returned status code.